spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection.rst

     for resampling (if done) and for combining into a median image.

 * By default, resample all input images.

-  - The resampling step starts by computing an output WCS that is large enough to encompass all the input images.
+  - The resampling step starts by computing an output WCS that is large enoug to encompass all the input images.
   - All images from the *same exposure* will get resampled onto this output WCS to create a mosaic of all the chips for that exposure.
 This product